HID Headlights 5th Gen 4Runner

 The best option for 5th Gen 4Runner?

 On-road, off-road and consider your daily commute.

-If you have off-road lights like the Baja Squadron fog lights installed, you likely don’t need HIDs because you already have so much light in your fog assembly or mounted as ditch lights.
+If you have off-road lights like the Baja Squadrons installed, you likely don’t need HIDs because you already have so much light in your fog assembly or mounted as ditch lights.
 But again, if you want to go as bright as possible, the go with HIDs.

-At the end of the day, I will probably go with HIDs as my permanent solution for my headlights.
-LEDs are bright but at the end of the day, seeing these HIDs compared to the installed Xenon Depot LEDs we have now, is a huge difference.
+I will probably go with HIDs as my permanent solution for my headlights.
+LEDs are bright but at the end of the day, seeing these HIDs compared to the already installed Xenon Depot LEDs we have now, is a huge difference.
 And, after passing hundreds of cars on the road over the last week or so, I would say HIDs are the way to go as we only got flashed 3 times and that’s without adjusting the tilt.

-If you have a 2014-2019+ 4Runner, you have a projector housing.
+If you are a 2014-2019+ owner, you have a projector housing.
 With the projector housing, you can easily upgrade to an HID bulb without retrofitting your housing.
 Just because you have a halogen projector housing doesn’t mean you have a “true” HID housing.

-The halogen projector housing in the 2014-2019+ 4Runner was not built for HID lights.
-By installing HIDs in this housing, it will cause your beam pattern to be much higher than your OEM halogen bulbs.
+The halogen projector housing in the 2014-2019+ 4Runner was not built for HID bulbs either.
+By installing HIDs in this housing, it will cause your beam pattern to be much higher than your OEM halogen bulbs (almost like high beams).
 This is where and why you might get flashed by oncoming traffic.

 You never want to be the guy on the road that could possibly put others at risk of losing focus.
 This is why you want to angle your headlights accordingly.
 DOT (Department of Transportation) has specific requirements for headlights.